cmriat/l0/README.md

 #### Algorithm

 - **Agentic Policy Gradient**: Optimizes policy gradient for agents, treats a complete "think-code" sequence as a single action
-- **Verifiable Reward Funcion**: Provides multi-faceted rewards for answer correctness, format compliance, and code execution
+- **Verifiable Reward Function**: Provides multi-faceted rewards for answer correctness, format compliance, and code execution
 - **Strict On-Policy Training**: Uses a pure on-policy approach with a KL-divergence penalty for stable learning
 - **DAPO-Inspired Rejection Sampling**: Advanced rejection sampling strategy for improved policy optimization

 #### Infrastructure

 - **Decoupled Architecture**: Separates CPU agent workers from a GPU inference server for independent scaling
-- **Flexible server-client architecture**: Scalable agent task execution with FastAPI-based orchestration, you could refer to the [trajector sampler design document](./docs/design/traj_sampler/arch.md) for more details
+- **Flexible server-client architecture**: Scalable agent task execution with FastAPI-based orchestration, you could refer to the [trajectory sampler design document](./docs/design/traj_sampler/arch.md) for more details
 - **Lightweight Sandboxing**: Uses Bubblewrap for secure, low-overhead, and parallel agent environments

 ### NB-Agent

-**NB-Agent** is designed to be a general-purpose agentic following "Code-as-Action" paradigm.
+**NB-Agent** is designed to be a general-purpose agent following "Code-as-Action" paradigm.
 Moreover, it works in a REPL, which allows agents to interact with environments by generating code snippets that are executed in a Jupyter Notebook environment.

 ![NBAgent Architecture](./assets/nbagent_arch.png)